 decorated nut and fruit free carrot cake with brown butter cream cheese frosting

 | | |

-Now that I’ve informed you about two major baking takes regarding nuts and frosting, let’s get to baking.
+Now that I’ve informed you about two major baking tips regarding nuts and frosting, let’s get to baking.
 Also, quick note, I did use coconut oil in the recipe as I will confess I like the ever so slight aroma it gives the cake but if you prefer to swap, which I totally respect, you can easily sub in a canola or even olive oil (though the latter might come with an olive oily taste).

+decorated nut and fruit free carrot cake with brown butter cream cheese frosting